dhruvbalwada/vorticity-strain-conditioning/README.md

 **Reproduction Notes**
 This repository has all the jupyter notebooks needed to do the analysis presented in this paper, and reproduce the figures.

-All the analysis for the paper can be done on google cloud.
+All the analysis for the paper can be done on google cloud [Abernathey et al 2021](https://www.authorea.com/doi/full/10.22541/au.160443768.88917719/v2).
 The data for the 10 day snapshot are at: https://catalog.pangeo.io/browse/master/ocean/channel/ .
 The analysis for section 3b requires access to daily snapshot data, which not on the cloud.
 Users can contact us if they would like access to it.